 Today's Internet spans a very broad base of uses, and ensuring that TCP provides a highly robust, efficient, and reliable service platform for such a diversity of use is a continuing task.
-The Web has introduced a component of short duration reliable transfers into the public Internet traffic profile.
+The Web generates a large component of short duration reliable transfers.
 These short sessions are often referred to as "TCP mice" because of the short duration and large number of such TCP sessions.
-Complementing these short sessions is the increasing size of large transfers as File Transfer Protocol (FTP) data sets become larger in response to increasing capacity within the public Internet network [4].
+Complementing these short sessions is the increasing size of large transfers as File Transfer Protocol data sets commonly associated with multimedia files.
 In addition, there is an increasing diversity of media used within the Internet, both in terms of higher-speed systems and in the use of wireless systems for Internet access.

-In this article we will extend our examination of TCP by looking at how TCP is being used and adapted to match this changing environment.
+In this article we will look at how TCP is being used and adapted to match this changing environment.

-A Review of TCP Performance
+A Review of TCP Operation

-Within any packet-switched network, when demand exceeds available capacity, the packet switch will use a queue to hold the excess packets.
+Within any packet-switched network, when demand exceeds available capacity at a switching point, the packet switch will use a queue to hold the excess packets.
 When this queue fills, the packet switch must drop packets.
 Any reliable data protocol that operates across such a network must recognize this possibility and take corrective action.
 TCP is no exception to this constraint.
 TCP uses data sequence numbering to identify packets, and explicit acknowledgements (ACKs) to allow the sender and receiver to be aware of reliable packet transfer.
-This form of reliable protocol design is termed "end-to-end" control, because interior switches do not attempt to correct packet drops.
+This form of reliable protocol design is termed "end-to-end" control, as distinct to "hop-by-hop" control, as interior switches do not attempt to correct packet drops at the point of the drop.
 Instead, this function is performed through the TCP protocol exchange between sender and receiver.
-TCP uses cumulative ACKs rather than per-packet ACKs, where an ACK referencing a particular point within the data stream implicitly acknowledges all data with a sequence value less than the ACKed sequence.
+TCP uses cumulative ACKs rather than per-packet ACKs, where an ACK referencing a particular point within the data stream implicitly acknowledges all data with a sequence value less than the ACKed sequence value.

-TCP also uses ACKs to clock the data flow.
+TCP uses these ACKs to clock the data flow.
 ACKs arriving back at the sender arrive at intervals approximately equal to the intervals at which the data packets arrived at the sender.
 If TCP uses these ACKs to trigger sending further data packets into the network, then the packets will be entered into the network at the same rate as they are arriving at their destination.
 This mode of operation is termed "ACK clocking."
+In terms of supporting network stability this is a very astute design decision.
+In a steady state this mechanism will ensure that TCP injects one packet into the network at the same time as one packet is removed at the other end.